Claude Opus 4.8 is out with browser agent SoTA, 4x fewer code flaws, and a 3x cheaper Fast mode. Read the guide.

 Cursor vs Claude Code MCP

-Cursor and Claude Code both use the same Model Context Protocol, making server configurations largely interchangeable.
-Key differences:
+Cursor and Claude Code both speak the same Model Context Protocol, so server packages are interchangeable.
+The differences are in transport, configuration ergonomics, and context handling.

 FeatureCursorClaude Code